thesandboxgame/sandbox-smart-contracts/docs/tutorials/writing-tests.md

 ## Testing with snapshots

-Hardhat deploy provide a way to run migration script to do the deployment of the contracts during testing and also the `fixture` and `createFixture` function that create a snapshot of the current state of the Evm the first time they are called and then revert to that snapshot the second time.
+Hardhat deploy provides a way to run migration script to do the deployment of the contracts during testing and also the `fixture` and `createFixture` functions that create a snapshot of the current state of the Evm the first time they are called and then revert to that snapshot the second time.
 This can be used to reuse the deployment of the contracts on each test and test suite.